FC-Datalog as a Framework for Efficient String Querying: A Framework for Efficient FC-Datalog

-\changeall{In this section, we have defined the endpoints of an infinite range of fragments that all capture $\logspace$.
-At one end, $\dolla$ $\fcdatalog$ has just enough syntax to simulate multi-headed two-way deterministic finite automata, but has easy checking of determinism.
-At the other end, deterministic linear $\fcdatalog$ has a richer syntax but has more difficult checking of determinism.
-From this range, there is therefore the opportunity to extend $\dolla$ $\fcdatalog$ to make writing programs more natural and convenient}.
-We will demonstrate such a situation in Section~\ref{sec:application} when designing an appropriate fragment to model deterministic regex.
-Furthermore, although the fragments in this \changetwo{range} do not reduce combined complexity any more than \changetwo{is the case for linear $\fcdatalog$}, when we add the extra dimension of strictly decreasing, we can reduce the combined complexity to linear time.
+Therefore, although each of our range of fragments that all capture $\logspace$ do not reduce combined complexity any more than \changetwo{is the case for linear $\fcdatalog$}, when we add the extra dimension of strictly decreasing, we can reduce the combined complexity to linear time.